Virtual Reference Desk: Statistics

 - Economic Census Statistics: The U.S. Government's official five-year measure of American business and the economy.
-It includes information from latest survey and links to the 2002 and 2007.
+It includes information from latest survey and links to the older ones as well.

 - Foreign Trade Statistics: The official source for U.S. export and import statistics and responsible for issuing regulations governing the reporting of all export shipments from the United States.

 - Historical Census Browser (University of Virginia Library): The data and terminology presented are drawn directly from historical volumes of the U.S. Census of Population and Housing.
 Use this to examine state and county topics and produce tables.